a-lud/a-lud.github.io/_posts/2022-06-02-Comparing-chromosomal-sequences.md

 # Step 1: Gene annotation

-As stated above, `MCScan` uses gene annotations to find homologous regions between sequences to aid alignment.
+As stated above, `MCscan` uses gene annotations to find homologous regions between sequences to aid alignment.
 If you have a genome assembly without an annotation file, it's possible to make one that'll do the job for alignment purposes.
 The tool for the job is `Liftoff`, which lifts over the gene annotation of an evolutionarily close organism onto your genome of interest.
 However, there are a few caveats to its use: